โž—Linear Algebra and Differential Equations

 Why This Matters

-Differential equations are the language of change—they describe everything from how populations grow to how bridges vibrate to how heat spreads through a metal rod.
-In your Linear Algebra and Differential Equations course, you're being tested on your ability to classify equations correctly and select appropriate solution methods.
+Differential equations describe how things change: population growth, vibrating bridges, heat spreading through metal.
+In your Linear Algebra and Differential Equations course, you're tested on your ability to classify equations correctly and select appropriate solution methods.
 The connection to linear algebra runs deep: matrix methods, eigenvalues, superposition, and vector spaces all emerge naturally when solving these equations.

-Don't just memorize definitions—understand why each classification matters.
-The type of equation determines which tools you'll reach for: separation of variables, integrating factors, characteristic equations, or matrix exponentials.
+Understanding why each classification matters is more useful than memorizing definitions.
+The type of equation determines which tools you reach for: separation of variables, integrating factors, characteristic equations, or matrix exponentials.
 When you see a differential equation on an exam, your first job is always identification.
-Get that right, and the solution method follows naturally.
+Get that right, and the solution method follows.

 Classification by Number of Variables

-The most fundamental distinction in differential equations is whether your unknown function depends on one variable or many.
-This determines whether you're working with ordinary or partial derivatives—and completely changes your solution toolkit.
+The most fundamental distinction is whether your unknown function depends on one variable or many.
+This determines whether you're working with ordinary or partial derivatives, which completely changes your solution toolkit.

 Ordinary Differential Equations (ODEs)

-• Single independent variable—the unknown function y(x)y(x) or x(t)x(t) depends on just one variable, making derivatives unambiguous
+• Single independent variable: the unknown function y(x)y(x) or x(t)x(t) depends on just one variable, so derivatives are unambiguous

 Partial Differential Equations (PDEs)